elan-ev/tobira/docs/auth/README.md

 You are then responsible for presenting a login page for that URL.
 Of course, then you define how a login attempt looks like and what to do on a successful login.

+## Authenticating Opencast against Tobira

+If you happen to use the integration of Tobira into the Opencast Admin-UI to directly mount newly created series, Opencast has to authenticate against Tobira as well.
+This does not use most of the mechanisms above.
+Instead, Tobira and Opencast have to share a secret, which Opencast sends to Tobira under the `x-tobira-trusted-external-key`-header.
+Note that this means that your login handler **must not** remove this header.
+Don't worry, though!
+Tobira is going to verify the secret.
+However, you should make sure that it is never sent over an untrusted channel.

+Note that this "backdoor" is "only" valid for any request that the current Opencast integration uses.
+To tell Tobira about this secret, put it under the key `auth.trusted_key` in your Tobira configuration.
+To tell Opencast, put it in `etc/org.opencastproject.adminui.endpoint.SeriesEndpoint.cfg` under the key `tobira.trustedKey`.